 Pay attention to your tenses, punctuation, and to subject-verb disagreement.
 Remember to review your articles (a/an/the) and prepositions.
 These are all mistakes that are easily fixed.
 At this stage, it is too late to make any structural changes, so it is worth spending that extra time at the beginning of the test to get that right.

 As for word count, a properly planned essay will almost certainly reach 250 words, and if you have done lots of practice, you will know what that looks like.
 Don’t waste time by counting in the exam, as it can take a long time.
 Get a feel for the length of your essay during your practice tests, and in the real exam you will just know – as the examiner does – that it is either more than or less than 250 words.

 Some Final Words of Advice

-In the IELTS exam, it may be tempting to use high level vocabulary and sophisticated grammar.
+In IELTS writing task 2, it may be tempting to use high-level vocabulary and sophisticated grammar.
 Of course, when used correctly these may help you attain a high band score.
 However, you should consider the following piece of advice:

 The most important thing is to use language correctly.

 In other words, you might attempt to write a long sentence filled with difficult words and completely fail.
 The examiners might not understand you at all.
 You think that it’s impressive, but he or she thinks it shows you do not speak English very well.
 It is, therefore, better to use only what you are 100% confident you can use correctly.

 If possible, try to vary your sentence length.
 Native speakers do this intuitively, and you can pick up this sort of rhythm by reading often.
 If all your sentences are the same type and length, it would sound quite boring.